annysauvageau/annysauvageau.github.io/README.md

 ## Resume

-Dr Anny Sauvageau's Resume: [Download PDF](Dr_Anny_Sauvageau.pdf)
+You can find Dr. Anny Sauvageau's Resume by [downloading this PDF](Dr_Anny_Sauvageau.pdf)

 ## Contact

-You can contact Dr Anny Sauvageau [by filling in this Google web form](https://goo.gl/forms/YiwyVFMaCAtf2dzq1) and an email will be sent to Dr Sauvageau with the information you put in the web form.
+You can contact Dr. Anny Sauvageau [by completing this Google web form](https://goo.gl/forms/YiwyVFMaCAtf2dzq1).
+Once sent,  Dr Sauvageau will receive your form information in her email account.

 * * *